Joalor64GH/FNF-MagEngine/README.md

 ## Friday Night Funkin

-This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".
+Friday Night Funkin is a game originally made for Ludum Dare 47 "Stuck In a Loop".

 Play the Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin Play the Newgrounds one here: https://www.newgrounds.com/portal/view/770371